midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

     dates need not align.

-  * It is likely that a cNIGHT Lessee thinks in terms of how much DUST they want to have on Midnight, rather than how much NIGHT tokens they want to lease on Cardano.
+  * It is likely that a cNIGHT Lessee thinks in terms of how much DUST they want to have on Midnight, rather than how much cNIGHT tokens they want to lease on Cardano.
 Connection between cNIGHT and DUST is not baked in any way into any of the validators.
 Instead, the off-chain code should convert between requested DUST and required cNIGHT under the hood.
 It is crucial that we do not bake the formula for computing DUST into the Cardano validators.
 This